axiosvisuals/batch-datawrapper-generator/README.md

 cd project-name
 ```
 ### Demo
 You can test out the script with the included dummy data using the following commands.
-This will duplicate a template chart in the `Axios Visuals/dw auto test/` folder in Datawrapper (assuming it wasn't accidentally deleted, update the new charts with the dummy data, and place them in the testing folder.
+This will duplicate a template chart in the `Axios Visuals/dw auto test/` folder in Datawrapper (assuming it wasn't accidentally deleted), update the new charts with the dummy data, and place them in the testing folder.

 ```
 npx degit axiosvisuals/batch-datawrapper-generator --mode=git project-name